lin380/coursebook/docs/03-understanding-data.md

 |<a href="http://langsnap.soton.ac.uk/">Welcome to LANGSNAP - LANGSNAP</a>                                                                  |The aim of this repository is to promote research on the learning of French and Spanish as L2, by making parallel learner corpora for each language freely available to the research community.                                               |
 |<a href="http://www.psych.ualberta.ca/~westburylab/downloads/usenetcorpus.download.html">Westbury Lab Web Site: Usenet Corpus Download</a> |This corpus is a collection of public USENET postings.
 This corpus was collected between Oct 2005 and Jan 2011, and covers 47,860 English language, non-binary-file news groups (see list of newsgroups included with the corpus for details) |

 Language corpora prepared by researchers and research groups listed on repositories or hosted by the researchers themselves is often the first place to look for data.
 The web, however, contains a wealth of language and language-related data that can be accessed by researcher to compile their own corpus.
 There are two primary ways to attain language data from the web.
-The first is through the process of web scraping.
-Web scraping is the process of harvesting data from the web either manually or (semi-)automatically from the actual public-facing web.
-The second way to acquire data from the web is through an Application Programming Interface (API).
-APIs are, as the title suggests, programming interfaces which allow access, under certain conditions, to information that a website or database accessible via the web contains.
+The first is through the process of web scraping. __Web scraping__ is the process of harvesting data from the web either manually or (semi-)automatically from the actual public-facing web.
+The second way to acquire data from the web is through an Application Programming Interface (API). __API__s are, as the title suggests, programming interfaces which allow access, under certain conditions, to information that a website or database accessible via the web contains.

 <!-- If your corpus search ends in a dead-end, either because a suitable resource does not appear to exist or an existing resource is unattainable given licensing restrictions or fees, it may be time to compile your own corpus.
 Turning to machine readable texts on the internet is usually the logical first step to access language for a new corpus.
 Language texts may be found on sites as uploaded files, such as pdf or doc (Word) documents, or found displayed as the primary text of a site.
 Given the wide variety of documents uploaded and language behavior recorded daily on social media, news sites, blogs and the like, compiling a corpus has never been easier.
 Having said that, how the data is structured and how much data needs to be retrieved can pose practical obstacles to collecting data from the web, particularly if the approach is to acquire the data by hand instead of automating the task.
 Our approach here, however, will be to automate the process as much as possible whether that means leveraging R package interfaces to language data, converting hundreds of pdf documents to plain text, or scraping content from web documents.  -->